ManiAm/Speak-IO/hotword/README.md

 In the context of Speak-IO project, hotword detection can be used to trigger the start of recording or transcription automatically, reducing the need for manual interaction like clicking a "Start" button.
 This makes the experience more natural and streamlined, especially in hands-free or accessibility-focused scenarios.
 You can find the implemetation of hotword detection in [here](main.py).

 The hotword service exposes a WebSocket-based interface that [clients](client.py) can connect to.
-Upon connection, the client must initialize hotword detection by sending a JSON object with relevant parameters such as:
+Upon connection, the client must initialize hotword detection by sending a JSON object with relevant parameters.
+Here is an example where the client is asking to use Vosk for hotword detection and OpenAI Whisper for speech-to-text.

     params = {
         "dev_index": None,                                   # Audio input device index (None = default)